-This Coconut Chicken Thai Soup with Pineapple uses a whole chicken simmered in coconut milk, cinnamon, lemon grass and sage.
-Topped with chopped pineapple and kissed with a little heat from chili paste, this soup is layered with delicious, soothing flavors.
-I’ve included the video on how to make the chicken below.
+This pineapple coconut chicken soup is made with a whole chicken simmered in coconut milk, cinnamon, lemongrass and sage.
+Topped with chopped pineapple and kissed with a little heat from chili paste, you’ll love the delicious, soothing flavors of this Thai soup recipe.

 Last week I posted my Thai Roasted Chicken in Coconut Milk, it’s my take on Jamie Oliver’s recipe for Chicken in Milk.
 Story is I didn’t have any milk on hand, but I did have some coconut milk.
 What happened next was a succulent, flavorful roasted chicken that was beyond tasty with an Asian twist.